Windspar/WordStorm/README.md

 * numpy
 * PyEnchant ... http://pythonhosted.org/pyenchant/

-This is my first time playing with network code
+This is my first time playing with network code.

 #### TODO ####
 * __networking__ __framework__
  * tell when some disconnect
- * send wordlist over
  * have network_scene go back when failed to connect
 * __game_scene__
  * solver
  * chat
 * __gameover_scene__
- * make it multiplayer (network)
- * have it show word count and score
+ * have oppenent list display.
+ *

+This game is still in alpha mode.
+* added 5x5 board